tum-esm/drive-inventory/README.md

 # DDRIVE v1.0
 **Data-Driven Road-Traffic Inventory for Vehicle Emissions**<br>

-A python-based framework to calculate road traffic emissions in urban areas.
+Python-based framework to calculate road traffic emissions in urban areas.
 The method is based on a macroscopic traffic model (static traffic demand model) and data from multiple traffic counting stations (dynamic traffic data) to estimate hourly traffic volume and traffic condition on a road-link level.
 This granular activity data is combined with [HBEFA 4.2](https://www.hbefa.net/) emission factors to estimate hot vehicle exhaust emissions and cold start excess emissions.

 The project is part of [**ICOS Cities**](https://www.icos-cp.eu/projects/icos-cities), funded by the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. **101037319**.